danabrooks/skills-connect-the-dots/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Add new README
-about: Describe this issue template's purpose here.
+about: Add a new README to the specified directory
-title: ''
+title: 'Add a new README'
-labels: ''
+labels: 'Documentation'
 assignees: ''

 ---